August 1, 2015

 - Keep complete and accurate records required for your expense reports.

-- Surrender your card immediately upon request by any representative of Fiscal Operations.
+- Surrender your card immediately upon request by authorized University personnel.

 - Submit and Expense report within thirty days of the end of the month any time you use your Travel Card.

-- Keep informed by regularly checking policy updates which are posted on the Fiscal Operations and Purchasing web sites.
+- Keep informed by regularly checking policy updates which are posted on the Finance & Business Affairs and Purchasing web sites.

 It is the responsibility of each cardholder to keep a record of critical information concerning their card.
 This information includes card number, transaction limits, monthly cycle limits, default account number, activation code and bank telephone number.
 The Purchasing department does not have immediate access to this information.